michaelgpearce/parallizer/README.md

         end
     end

-Now create a proxy for that service that executes the specified methods in parallel.
+Now create a Parallizer for that service and add all of the methods you intend to call.
+Then execute the service methods in parallel and return a proxy service that has the stored results of the method calls.

     require 'parallizer'